-The menu is short, not more than 10 dishes, but it features the tastiest Asian fusion street food you can find in Zagreb.
+The menu at Soi is short, not more than 10 dishes, but it features some of the tastiest Asian fusion street food you can find in Zagreb.
 Whether you are after good ramen, green curry, katsu or satay chicken, tuna poke, or pork gyoza, Soi will blow your mind.

 Soi is located within the popular Swanky Mint Hostel.

 Contacts: Ilica 50, Zagreb | +385 91 916 2101 | Reviews